I'm A Butch Woman & Feel Unsafe In Women's Toilets Because Of Transphobes

 ”

-At its core, the TERF ideology seems to be that if trans people are allowed to access gendered spaces that align with their gender (which they are legally already protected to do under the terms of the Equality Act 2010), then cis men will take advantage of this to gain access to those spaces.
+At its core, the TERF ideology seems to be that if trans people are allowed to access gendered spaces that align with their gender, then cis men will take advantage of this to gain access to those spaces.
 In reality, there has been no evidence to show this actually occurs in countries where there is already self-identification.
 It is little more than a harmful myth propagated by people who still see trans and queer people as inherently depraved in some way.

 Advertisement